patrick012016/CollegeQuizMobileApp/README.md

 # College Quiz [Quizazu] - Android Client 📱

-**Quizazu Android Client** constitutes the native mobile frontend for the **[College Quiz (Quizazu)](https://github.com/Lettulouz/CollegeQuiz)**.
-Designed as an interactive, real-time quiz platform, the client application enables synchronous participation in live quiz sessions, dynamic rendering of various question formats, and real-time state management for competitive gameplay.
+**Quizazu Android Client** is the mobile frontend for the **[College Quiz (Quizazu)](https://github.com/Lettulouz/CollegeQuiz)**.
+Designed as an interactive, real-time quiz platform, the client application enables synchronous participation in live quiz sessions, supports various question types, and real-time state management for competitive gameplay.

 As part of the broader Quizazu architecture which integrates a web client (ReactJS/Razor) and a centralized backend service (ASP.NET C# MVC & WebAPI) - this repository contains the source code for the native Android application implemented in Java.